 Writer adapter is configured to connect to a server running on port 9000 of the local computer to write CSV data.
 The sample

-output.txt and the default port is 9000, but you can specify a different file and port on the command line that starts the server.
+output.txt and the default port is 9000, but you can specify a different file or port on the command line that starts the server, or

 In StreamBase Studio, import this sample with the following steps: